AviatrixSystems/terraform-provider-aviatrix/website/docs/guides/v2-upgrade-guide.html.md

       - ``go fmt``
       - ``go install``
 4. Navigate to your Terraform directory/ directories and refresh Terraform state to update:
+  - ``terraform init`` - to reinitialise a working Terraform environment for the current directory
   - ``terraform refresh``
   - Please perform a plan command to note any deltas:
     - ``terraform plan``